 The software which distributes the TADL electronic newsletter each month.

-The popular Poets' Night Out each November and have done so since 1997.
+The popular Poets' Night Out, taking place in April during National Poetry Month and have done so since 1997.

 The purchase of books to add to the TADL borrowing collection for the annual TC READS selection and for the NWS authors.